MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Invoke-AzureRmResourceAction.md

 # Invoke-AzureRmResourceAction

 ## SYNOPSIS
-Invokes an action on a resource.
+Invokes the specified action on a resource

 ## SYNTAX